puppetlabs/puppetlabs-puppet_conf/README.md

 To display help for the package task, run `puppet task show puppet_conf`

-To show help for the task CLI, run `puppet task run --help`
+To show help for the task CLI, run `puppet task run --help` or `bolt task run --help`